Manchester: Government

 The City of Manchester is governed by the Manchester City Council.
 The Greater Manchester Combined Authority, with a directly elected mayor, has responsibilities for economic strategy and transport, amongst other areas, on a Greater Manchester-wide basis.
 Manchester has been a member of the English Core Cities Group since its inception in 1995.

-The town of Manchester was granted a charter by Thomas Grelley in 1301, but lost its borough status in a court case of 1359.
+The town of Manchester was granted a charter by Thomas Grelley in 1301 but lost its borough status in a court case of 1359.
 Until the 19th century local government was largely in the hands of manorial courts, the last of which was dissolved in 1846.

-From a very early time, the township of Manchester lay within the historic or ceremonial county boundaries of Lancashire.
-Pevsner wrote "That [neighbouring] Stretford and Salford are not administratively one with Manchester is one of the most curious anomalies of England".
-A stroke of a baron's pen is said to have divorced Manchester and Salford, though it was not Salford that became separated from Manchester, it was Manchester, with its humbler line of lords, that was separated from Salford.
-It was this separation that resulted in Salford becoming the judicial seat of Salfordshire, which included the ancient parish of Manchester.
-Manchester later formed its own Poor Law Union using the name "Manchester".
 In 1792, Commissioners – usually known as "Police Commissioners" – were established for the social improvement of Manchester.
-Manchester regained its borough status in 1838, and comprised the townships of Beswick, Cheetham Hill, Chorlton upon Medlock and Hulme.
+Manchester regained its borough status in 1838 and comprised the townships of Beswick, Cheetham Hill, Chorlton upon Medlock and Hulme.
 By 1846, with increasing population and greater industrialisation, the Borough Council had taken over the powers of the "Police Commissioners".
 In 1853, Manchester was granted city status.

 In 1885, Bradford, Harpurhey, Rusholme and parts of Moss Side and Withington townships became part of the City of Manchester.
 In 1889, the city became a county borough, as did many larger Lancashire towns, and therefore not governed by Lancashire County Council.
 Between 1890 and 1933, more areas were added to the city, which had been administered by Lancashire County Council, including former villages such as Burnage, Chorlton-cum-Hardy, Didsbury, Fallowfield, Levenshulme, Longsight, and Withington.
 In 1931, the Cheshire civil parishes of Baguley, Northenden and Northen Etchells from the south of the River Mersey were added.
 In 1974, by way of the Local Government Act 1972, the City of Manchester became a metropolitan district of the metropolitan county of Greater Manchester.
 That year, Ringway, the village where the Manchester Airport is located, was added to the city.

-In November 2014, it was announced that Greater Manchester would receive a new directly elected mayor.
+In November 2014, it was announced that Greater Manchester would receive a directly elected mayor.
 The mayor would have fiscal control over health, transport, housing and police in the area.
-Andy Burnham was elected as the first mayor of Greater Manchester in 2017.
+Andy Burnham was elected as the first Mayor of Greater Manchester in the 2017 election with 63% of the vote.
+He was re-elected in the 2021 and 2024 elections.
+As Mayor of Greater Manchester, Burnham is responsible for ten local authorities which form the Greater Manchester Combined Authority, with a budget of £2.6bn in 2024.
+Of this, £1.51bn is spent on policing and transport alone.
+The role of Mayor of Greater Manchester is the most powerful mayoral role in the country; he is the police and crime commissioner for Greater Manchester ex officio and is responsible for some housing, education, and welfare policies.